roi007leaf/pdq-checkout/docs/README.md

 Events are published reliably using the transactional outbox pattern:

 1. Order creation and outbox event are written in the same database transaction
-2. Background publisher polls the outbox table every 5 seconds
+2. Background publisher polls the outbox table on an interval (see `POLL_INTERVAL_MS` in each service)
 3. Events are published to Redpanda with at-least-once delivery
 4. Failed events are retried with exponential backoff

 **Why**: Guarantees that if an order is created, the event will eventually be published.
 No "dual write" problem.

-### Kafka Consumption: Inbox / Dedupe
+### Kafka Consumption: Inbox Pattern

-To demonstrate safe consumption (at-least-once delivery), the API also runs a small consumer that listens to `OrderCreated` events.
+Each microservice (Orders, Payment) uses the inbox pattern for safe consumption:

-- Topic: `order.events`
+- Topic subscriptions: Orders (`checkout.requests`, `payment.events`), Payment (`payment.requests`)
-- Dedupe: `consumer_inbox` table with a unique constraint on `(consumerGroup, topic, partition, offset)`
+- Dedupe: `consumer_inbox` table with unique constraint on `(consumerGroup, topic, partition, offset)`
-- Side-effect example: `fulfillment_tasks` table (unique per `orderId`)
+- Transaction boundary: inbox record + business logic in same DB transaction

-**Why**: In production, consumers will see duplicates.
+**Why**: In Kafka's at-least-once delivery, consumers will see duplicates.
 The inbox pattern makes processing idempotent and failure-safe.

 ### React Query for Server State